cross-platform-actions/action/readme.md

 | `xhyve`    | ❌           | ✅          | ✅      | ✅      | ❌              |
 | `qemu`     | ✅           | ✅          | ✅      | ✅      | ✅              |

+`xhyve` is in general slightly faster than `qemu`. `xhyve` might have slightly larger boot overhead due to the need to discover the IP-address. `qemu` is slightly more stable than `xhyve`.

 ### Runners

 This section lists the different combinations of platforms and on which runners